History of social democracy: Decline and rejection of the Third Way (2007–present)

-In 2016, Senator from Vermont Bernie Sanders, who describes himself as a "democratic socialist" rather than a social democrat, made a bid for the Democratic Party presidential candidate, gaining considerable popular support, particularly among the younger generation, working-class Americans, and rural voters, but ultimately the presidential nomination was won by a centrist candidate Hillary Clinton.
+In 2016, Senator from Vermont Bernie Sanders, who describes himself as a "democratic socialist" rather than a social democrat, made a bid for the Democratic Party presidential nomination, gaining considerable popular support, particularly among the younger generation, working-class Americans, and rural voters, but ultimately the presidential nomination was won by liberal candidate Hillary Clinton, who later accommodated a number of the policies he promoted into her campaign.
 Sanders ran again in the 2020 Democratic Party presidential primaries, briefly becoming the front-runner.

-Since his praise of the Nordic model indicated focus on social democracy as opposed to views involving social ownership of the means of production, some political commentators have argued that "democratic socialism" has become a misnomer for social democracy in American politics.
-Sanders previously advocated for some form of public ownership, supports workplace democracy, an expansion of worker cooperatives and the democratisation of the economy.
+Since his praise of the Nordic model indicated focus on social democracy as opposed to views involving social ownership of the means of production, some political commentators have argued that "democratic socialism" has become a misnomer for social democracy in American politics, Sanders historically advocated for the nationalization of energy, oil, manufacturing and banking, as well as public ownership and worker self-management of most major industries, during his time in the anti-capitalist Liberty Union Party in the 1970s, and more recently, supported the creation of federally-owned electrical utility companies to carry out the decarbonization of the energy sector and directly operate energy generation, while supporting the near-complete nationalization of services traditionally carried out by private health insurance through Medicare for All, which would eliminate out-of-pocket costs and cost sharing for most healthcare services, which is virtually unprecedented as of 2019.

+He supports workplace democracy, an expansion of worker cooperatives and the democratisation of the economy.
 Sanders' proposed legislation include worker-owned businesses, the Workplace Democracy Act, employee ownership as alternative to corporations and a package to encourage employee-owned companies.
-While seen as part of the liberal New Deal or social democratic tradition, Sanders associates the New Deal as part of the socialist tradition and claimed the New Deal's legacy to "take up the unfinished business of the New Deal and carry it to completion".
+While seen as part of the modern liberal or social democratic tradition, Sanders asserts that the New Deal as part of the socialist tradition and claimed the New Deal's legacy to "take up the unfinished business of the New Deal and carry it to completion;" despite this claim, Franklin D. Roosevelt's desired path to recovery from the Great Depression involved the reform and preservation of capitalism and the system of private enterprise.